thulasi-ram/docker-buildx/docs.md

 - Push to multiple registries/repos
 - Use remote builders

-It will automatically generate buildkit configuration to use custom CA certificate if following conditions are met:
+It will automatically generate buildkit configuration to use custom CA certificate if the normal image is used or following conditions are met:

 - Setting `buildkit_config` is not set
 - Custom `registry`/`logins` value is provided